 • I dress professionally at all times by wearing appropriate clothing and wearing professional attire

 • I was highly optimistic throughout my practicum, as I think attitude goes a long way.
 I greeted my students every day, dressed professionally, and worked with my practicum.

 • I was professional by sitting quietly, looking on the brighter things- the presenter benefitted by having that source of meat to feed himself, and I still acknowledged his presentation by complementing his presentation to him directly – Peer’s presentation

 • I attended a Professional Learning Collaboration meeting during my kindergarten practicum, where teachers respectfully talking about assessment on guided reading.
 Teachers would read one chapter and discuss each week about the chapter on assessment.

 • I took the time to know staff during lunch times at Marie Sharpe by socializing with many different teachers and EAs.

-• I asked an ELL Teacher to come observe me as well.
+• I asked an ESL Teacher to come observe me as well.
 She taught me as a child at Nesika.
 She kept checking on me throughout this practicum and I invited her to come observe me.

 • I wear my name tag every day and introduce myself to new people whenever I can.
 I have positive attitude in the school environment.